aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/mhtml-converter/mhtml-to-xps/_index.md

     Converter.ConvertMHTML(stream, options, savePath);
 {{< /highlight >}}

-In the example, we use the OpenRead () method of System.IO.FileStream class to open and read source files from the file system at the specified path.
+In the example, we use the OpenRead() method of System.IO.FileStream class to open and read source files from the file system at the specified path.
 The [XpsSaveOptions()](https://apireference.aspose.com/html/net/aspose.html.saving/xpssaveoptions/constructors/main) constructor initialize an instance of the XpsSaveOptions class that is passed to ConvertMHTML() method.
 The ConvertMHTML() method takes the `stream`, `options`,  output file path `savePath` and performs the conversion operation.
 The XpsSaveOptions class provides numerous properties that give you full control over a wide range of parameters and improve the process of converting MHTML to XPS format.

 In the above example, we use:
  - BackgroundColor property that specifies the color that the background will be filled in.
 The default BackgroundColor is Transparent;
  - PageSetup property that specifies the [page size](https://apireference.aspose.com/net/html/aspose.html.rendering/renderingoptions/properties/pagesetup) in pixels.

 ## **Output Stream Providers**
 If it is required to save files in the remote storage (e.g., cloud, database, etc.) you can implement [ICreateStreamProvider](https://apireference.aspose.com/net/html/aspose.html.io/icreatestreamprovider) interface to have manual control over the file creating process.
-This interface designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering document/page.
+This interface is designed as a callback object to create a stream at the beginning of the document/page (depending on the output format) and release the early created stream after rendering the document/page.

 {{% alert color="primary" %}}